Head women's soccer coach Scott Stan is in his tenth year at the helm of the Trojan program in the fall of 2017.

-The 2016 season is the first for Alyssa Krause as an assistant coach for the Taylor women’s soccer program.
+The 2017 season is the second for Alyssa Krause as an assistant coach for the Taylor women’s soccer program.

-Krause spent the previous two seasons in the same position at Huntington University.
+Krause previously spent the 2014 and 2015 seasons in the same position at Huntington University.
 One year prior to coaching at Huntington, she assisted both the Huntington North High School soccer team and the Hoosier Futball Club team.

 Krause sported a Forester soccer uniform for three years before graduating from Huntington in 2014 with a bachelor’s degree in physical education and health.